valencik/mastersAPSC/documents/thesis/thesis.md

 ```

 Since our author field is really an array of string elements, we can use a single field index on it without issue.
-However, on field like the title or keywords a single field index will fall short of helping up find partial matches.
+However, on field like the title or keywords a single field index will fall short of helping us find partial matches.
-For example, search for documents with the word "neutron" in the title will not be sped up by a single field index.
+For example, searching for documents with the word "neutron" in the title will not be sped up by a single field index.
 For this task we leverage MongoDB's text indexes.